Not Accepting Guests

 Try to give as much as I can, listen to others, be open-minded and try to enjoy my time as much as possible.
 I am a person that loves helping other people.

-Since I am often not able to host - due to my constant moving or having roommates not comfortable with hosting surfers - I try to give back by giving people rides!
+Since I am often not able to host - due to my constant moving or having roommates not comfortable with hosting surfers or my extremely irregular schedule - I try to give back by giving people rides!
 When in the US, I have my car with me, so I am happy to help someone out by giving them a ride to the next city, bus station, etc. if I have the time.
 I love helping a fellow traveler out and there are always interesting conversations that arise.

 It's been great going out on a whim and getting to know and stay with the locals or people who have lived in the area.
 It's only through Couchsurfing that I have been able to experience everything from fun ukelele and moshpit shows in St. Louis to meditating in an ashram in Vancouver and impromptu dance house-parties in Vancouver to exploring the best local pastry and fish market by the river in Istanbul.